-Effective April 14, 2003, and revised Effective September 23, 2013
+Effective April 14, 2003, and revised Effective April 4, 2022

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-When this Notice refers to “we” or “us,” it is referring to Parkview Health and its affiliates, including Parkview Hospital and its specific programs, Parkview Regional Medical Center, Parkview Hospital Randallia, Parkview Behavioral Health, Parkview Home Health & Hospice, along with Parkview DeKalb Hospital, Parkview Huntington Hospital, Parkview LaGrange Hospital, Parkview Noble Hospital, Parkview Wabash Hospital, Parkview Whitley Hospital, Parkview Warsaw, Parkview Occupational Health Centers and Parkview Physicians Group.
-It is also referring to contracted providers of anesthesiology, dialysis, emergency medicine, neonatology, pathology, radiology, and other direct and indirect services.
+When this Notice refers to “we” or “us” or “Parkview Health,” it is referring to Parkview Health System and its affiliates, including Parkview Hospital and its specific programs, Parkview Regional Medical Center, Parkview Hospital Randallia, Parkview Behavioral Health, Parkview Home Health & Hospice, along with Parkview Huntington Hospital, Parkview LaGrange Hospital, Parkview Noble Hospital, Parkview Wabash Hospital, Parkview Whitley Hospital, Parkview Warsaw, Parkview DeKalb Hospital, Parkview DeKalb Pharmacare, Park Center, Parkview Ortho Hospital, Parkview SurgeryONE, Parkview Occupational Health Centers, Parkview Physicians Group, Parkview Southwest Surgery Center, Midwest Community Health Associates, and Parkview Retail Services.

 a.
 Uses or disclosures relating to treatment, payment and health care operations: